 “I do a lot of puzzle talks for my focus lessons because ST Math provides great interactive models that I just couldn’t replicate on my own,” Megan shares.
 “I pull up the puzzle in teacher mode on the screen and walk through it with students.
 First, we notice what is on the screen.
 Then when we decide what to click on, we see the animation show us the immediate feedback.
 I can pause and ask students questions about what JiJi is showing us.”

 Getting students to talk during puzzle talks is important.
 Meagan uses several different strategies so it isn't the same format every day.
 Shemight ask students to silently show the answer by holding up their whiteboard or hold their fingers to the chest when they have the answer.
 Or she might give students time to “think, pair, share,” —think about their answer, pair and discuss with another student, and then share with the class.

 Use ST Math in your classroom?
-Find puzzle talk resources on ST Math Central:
+Find puzzle talk resources on the ST Math Help Site:

 Small Group Intervention (up to 20 minutes)

 During small group intervention time, most students are working at their own pace on ST Math, a visual instructional program, while Meagan pulls specific groups of students for intervention.

 Because ST Math is visual, students with limited English and struggling readers have the same access to the program as everyone else.
 Students are working independently on a laptop or tablet, but they are doing more than just practicing.
 The self-paced, mastery-based program gives personalized learning for each student, while the visual models engage students in actively building strategies and conceptual understanding.

 Meagan takes advantage of this by requiring students to use what they call “thinking paper.”
 Meagan staples blank paper and resources (such as a hundreds chart) in a dedicated ST Math folder.
 She encourages students to work out puzzles on the paper and to use math tools to find answers.
 Find printable ST Math resources on our help site.